-Law school can be a challenging time, and students experiencing high levels of stress and/or other emotional difficulties often find it helpful to talk to someone.
+Law school can be a challenging time, and students may experience high levels of stress, anxiety, or other difficulties and often find it helpful to talk to someone.
 Students are encouraged to speak with an adviser at the Office of Student Services and Advising.